All That She Wants: American reception

 Fred Shuster from Los Angeles Daily News said it is a "supremely catchy pop confection with a bouncy reggae-inspired bass line and a chorus that lodges itself in the brain with deadly precision."
 Dennis Hunt from Los Angeles Times wrote that it has "a strong European pop-synth feel, cruising on reggae undercurrents and mined with some deadly hooks."
-Mario Tarradell from the Miami Herald stated, "Just try to shake the irresistible hook of All That She Wants and Happy Nation: you won't succeed."
+Mario Tarradell from the Miami Herald stated, "Just try to shake the irresistible hook of 'All That She Wants' and 'Happy Nation': you won't succeed."
 Jim Farber from the New York Daily News named it "the weirdest song on the radio now", adding that it "revives the dinky-sounding synths of early '80s new wave, smelts it to an improbable reggae beat, then plops on vocals by a woman whose grasp of English barely exceeds the phonetic."
-He concluded with that the song "could easily end up the "Maneater" of the '90s."
+He concluded with that the song "could easily end up the 'Maneater' of the '90s."
 Neil Strauss from The New York Times called it a "reggae-infused dance-floor sleeper" that "tells of a troubled woman's search for romantic fulfillment in one-night-stands."
 Steve Dougherty from People Magazine deemed it a "hummable [and] reggae-flavored" tune.
-A reviewer from Press-Telegram stated that it is "packed with unforgettable hooks."
-The Rolling Stone Album Guide noted that the "Ennio Morricone-style keyboard whistle marks the welfare-state cautionary tale "All That She Wants".
+A reviewer from Press-Telegram stated that it's "packed with unforgettable hooks."
+The Rolling Stone Album Guide noted that the "Ennio Morricone-style keyboard whistle marks the welfare-state cautionary tale 'All That She Wants'.
 Chuck Campbell from Scripps Howard News Service called it "a lilting dance song about a woman seeking a steady stream of boyfriends", noting that it "had remarkable staying power on the charts".